Kangana Ranaut's Twitter account suspended permanently

-MUMBAI: Twitter has permanently suspended actor Kangana Ranaut’s account for repeated violations of rules, specifically its “Hateful Conduct and Abusive Behaviour policy , the microblogging site said in a statement on Tuesday.
+MUMBAI, May 4: Twitter has permanently suspended actor Kangana Ranaut’s account for repeated violations of rules, specifically its “Hateful Conduct and Abusive Behaviour policy”, the microblogging site said in a statement on Tuesday.

 The 34-year-old actor’s handle @KanganaTeam now displays the message: account suspended.